More Specials: Side two

 Side two sees the album enter into more radical territory, dominated by Dammers' infatuation for exotica and film scores.
 Throughout this side, Dammers plays rhythms in the styles of cha-cha, beguine and bossa nova on his Yamaha home organ.
 "Stereotypes/Stereotypes Pt.
-2" blends styles of lounge, dub and Spaghetti Western music and features complex chord circles that have been compared to Bach.
+2" blends lounge, dub and Spaghetti Western music and features complex chord circles that have been compared to Bach.
 The track begins with exotica sounds, a "chintzy" drum machine beat and ominously harmonised vocals from Hall, Golding and Staple.
 In the song's second part, it transforms into an extended dub section with Dammers' ringing synth figures, Byers's flamenco notes and drum machine beats rubbing with echo-laden snare drums.
 Lyrically, it concerns a slacker who drinks heavily and then crashes his car in a police chase.
 "Holiday Fortnight" is an instrumental flavoured by Mexican and calypso music, whereas "I Can't Stand It" contains cool jazz licks, and was one of the first songs Dammers had ever written.

 "International Jet Set" is a bleak psychedelic track in an exotica and "elevator music" style with a sitar-style groove and lucid synths.
 Lyrically, Hall narrates a personal nervous breakdown on a McDonnell Douglas DC-10 aeroplane in which he talks of the misery of life and his alienation, before the sound of a captain announcing over the PA that the plane is to take a crash landing, presumably killing its passengers.
 According to Simon Price of Melody Maker, the wider message is explicit: "There’s no one driving.
 This is the late 20th century and the lunatics have their fingers on the red button.
 We’re alone.
 We’re all going to die.
 Brrrr."
 The reprise of "Enjoy Yourself" that closes the album is a collaboration with the Go-Go's and is slower and broodier than the first version, transforming the song into "a wry cynicism worthy of 'Threepenny Opera' or similar Brecht/Weill cabaret collaborations," according to Goldman.